10 Do's & Don'ts for Your Office Christmas Party

 Whatever your reasoning, you should definitely make the effort to attend the Christmas party, at least for a couple of hours.
 Don’t forget, it’s often your team’s only chance of the year to hang out away from the office.
 You may see a different side to people you didn’t know was even there.
 You may even make new friends.
 What’s more, your co-workers will appreciate the effort – and they’ll notice if you don’t show your face!

-There’s nothing worse that being the most casually dressed person at the party.
-Conversely, you don’t want to be donning your hat and tails for a few pints at the pub.
+There’s nothing worse than being the most casually dressed person at the party.
+Conversely, you don’t want to be donning your hat and tails for a few pints at the pub/casual drinks at your kitchen table via Microsoft Teams.
 Take a minute to get a sense of the occasion.
-Cocktails in a trendy inner-city bar has a very different dress code to a full-scale black-tie gala.
+Cocktails in a trendy inner-city bar have a very different dress code to a full-scale black-tie gala.
 What’s more, if your usual office attire is pretty bland and basic, don’t be afraid to go to town a little on your colour palate.

 Having said all that, it’s important to remember to dress appropriately.
-Afterall, its still a work event.
-Maybe leave the more daring outfits in your wardrobe for the weekend!
+After all, it's still a work event.
+Maybe leave the more daring outfits in your wardrobe for the family get togethers!

 You and your team have worked yourselves to the bone all year.
 This may be your one chance in the corporate calendar to really relax and enjoy yourself – and you deserve it!
 Have a few drinks, have a dance, make the most of it…you’ve earned it!
 Still, there’s no better way to say this than to just, well, say it.
 Don’t get too drunk.
 No one wants to be known the whole year round as the one person who didn’t know when to call it a night at the Christmas party.
 Not to sound like your mum or anything, but make sure you eat beforehand – and drink plenty of water throughout the evening.
 Sorry to sound like a downer, but you’ll thank us come Monday!

-Okay, so like us you may have spent most of the year binging episodes of the US version of The Office.
+Okay, so like us you may have spent most ‘Lockdown Parts 1 and 2’ repeat-binging episodes of the US version of The Office.
 But here’s the thing.
 We can assure you that the office Christmas Party is not the place to live out your own version of Jim and Pam’s life-affirming love story.
-We recognise that a drink or two can help you pluck up the courage and go talk to that co-worker you shared a joke with one Tuesday in the summer, but maybe save making your big move for another time.
+We recognise that a drink or two can help you pluck up the courage and go talk to that co-worker you shared a joke with in a Zoom meeting one Tuesday in the summer, but maybe save making your big move for another time.
 A time with less live karaoke bands, jaegar bombs and nosy co-workers present to witness the interaction.

 A great rule of thumb is just to avoid altogether those tempting trysts under the mistletoe with any of your co-workers…that goes especially for your boss!
 That’s not something you’ll want to be facing up to in a sales meeting the next day.